juanluisbaptiste/docker-otrs/README.md

 ### Using host-mounted data containers

 The included docker-compose file uses `host mounted data containers` to store the database and configuration contents outside the containers.
-Please take a look at the `docker-compose.yml` to see the directory mappings and adjust them to your needs (available on both OTRS 4 & 5 images).
+Please take a look at the `docker-compose.yml` to see the directory mappings and adjust them to your needs.

 #### Note ####
 Make sure that the directories on the docker host for both OTRS configuration and the MySQL data containers have the correct permissions to be accessed from within the containers.
 The `volumes/mysql` directory should be owned by the MySQL user (27) and the `volumes/config` directory must be owned by id 500 and group id 48.
 Before running `docker-compose up` make sure permissions are ok: